AlexVeuthey/cars_evolution/README.md

 ## Inspiration

-[This video](https://www.youtube.com/watch?v=Aut32pR5PQA) was very inspirational for this project
+[This video](https://www.youtube.com/watch?v=Aut32pR5PQA) was very inspirational for this project.